Description of the city

 - Asylum/Migration: Université populaire albanaise, Association pour la promotion des droits humains, Centre d'accueil pour personnes migrantes La Roseraie, Coordination asile.ge, Asile LGBT Genève

-- National: City of Zurich, Swiss Centre of Expertise in Human Rights, Swiss Conference of Gender Equality Delegates
+- National: City of Bern , City of Zurich, Swiss Centre of Expertise in Human Rights, Swiss Conference of Gender Equality Delegates

 - International: Office of the High Commissioner for Human Rights (OHCHR), International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), ARC International, Human Rights Watch, Amnesty International, Association for the prevention of torture, Avocats sans frontière Suisse, Rainbow Cities Network